What opportunity? Nordic equality fails to infiltrate corporate club

 STOCKHOLM/OSLO/COPENHAGEN When it comes to equality at home and in the political arena, Nordic countries have long outperformed the rest of the world.
 But a look at their blue-chip companies reveals a gaping hole in the picture.

-Of nearly 100 publicly traded Nordic companies - a list of global names that ranges from Danish brewer Carlsberg (CARLb.CO) and fashion retailer H&M (HMb.ST) - only one, Swedish bank SEB (SEBa.ST), has a woman at its helm.
+Of nearly 100 publicly traded Nordic companies - a list of global names that ranges from Danish brewer Carlsberg and fashion retailer H&M - only one, Swedish bank SEB, has a woman at its helm.

 It's the "Anders" effect, says Sweden's AllBright Foundation, whose annual report on gender equality in Sweden found that Anders was the most common name at management level.